FiendsOfTheElements/FF1Randomizer/README.md

 ##### Resolving Conflicts:
 So you have rebased or merged and need to fix a conflict?
 And what even is a conflict?
-Well a conflict is when you change something and someone else changes the same thing, git doesnt know which is correct, or if there needs to be reworking of the code to make stuff work with both pieces.
+Well a conflict is when you change something and someone else changes the same thing, git doesn't know which is correct, or if there needs to be reworking of the code to make stuff work with both pieces.

 First you will want to do `git status` - this will show you what is labeled as "both modified".
 The term "ours" refers to the main branch or the one being rebased onto, and the "theirs" refers to the branch you made changes in, usually.
 This will be where you have conflicts to resolve.
 So open up those files and find the areas with "<<<<<<< HEAD".
 This is the start of a conflict.
 You need to look at the two pieces of code and fix it up to work as expected with your changes **AND** the changes that were made by others since you started your work.